Travel is a big adventure, especially when attending a music business conference.

 Stereo Mastering (save on 3+ tracks)

-But it won’t cost you too much.
+We’ve been making music sound expensive since 2006 – but it won’t cost you too much.

 12: Choose accommodation wisely